UBS Bank Review 2025 – Pros & Cons

 We must take a look at the fees for the banking packages.

-First, we start with the account price per month.
+First, we start with the monthly account price.
 As you can expect from UBS, their banking packages are not free.
 First, we must distinguish two versions of the packages:

 The default price is 13 CHF per month for the standard package and 18 CHF for the traditional package.
-I hope that most people are using digital statements and should avoid paying 60 CHF per year to get paper statements.
-So, we will focus on the standard package.
+I hope that most people are using digital statements and should avoid paying 60 CHF per year for paper statements, so we will focus on the standard package.

 If you have more than 10’000 CHF on your account or a mortgage with UBS, you will get 5 CHF off your base price.
 So the Standard package will only cost you 8 CHF per month (96 CHF per year).